Parking Services provides a coordinated approach to the provision, regulation, enforcement and collection services related to parking in Saskatoon.

 b) A minimum of one metre from both sides of a private driveway or alley

-c) A minimum of one metre on both sides of the point where a dire hydrant intersects with a curb.
+c) A minimum of one metre on both sides of the point where a fire hydrant intersects with a curb.

 Recreational Vehicle Parking